iansawyerva/generator-angular-material/README.md

 @TODO

-	- Update to count for Windows directories
+	- update to count for Windows directories
-    - Make tmp directory to trigger server restarts
+    - make tmp directory to trigger server restarts

 ## License